-Applications for our Summer Orientation Leader position are no longer being accepted.
-However, we are curently accepting applications for our Fall & International Orientation Leader position.
+Applications for our Summer Orientation Leader position and our International & Fall Orientation Leader positions are no longer being accepted.
+Thank you for your interest.

 Mass Meetings for Summer 2018 positions